-The School Business Manager will ensure that volunteers have the necessary safety information.
+The School Business Manager will ensure that volunteers have the necessary safety information, in line with East Sussex County Council's Voluntary Work Policy.

 18. Trade Union Safety Representatives

 Trade unions can appoint safety representatives who are legally entitled to inspect premises, investigate accidents and undertake safety training.